 “Yorke Dance Project is unusual among small modern dance companies, in its respect for musicality and for the demands it makes for skilled partnering.
 Yorke-Edgell is bringing back to life a repertoire of valuable works that are now rarely seen, as well as assisting the development of choreographers through mentoring schemes: an admirable endeavour…”

 The programme includes a rare reconstruction of Kenneth MacMillan’s Hamlet-inspired, chamber ballet Sea of Troubles, created in 1988 for Dance Advance, an ensemble of former members of the Royal Ballet.
 In a programme note for the premiere, MacMillan explained his inspiration: “I have taken as a starting point the effect of the death of Hamlet’s father, without a literal telling of the play.
 With the appearance of his father’s ghost and Halmet’s realisation of his need for revenge, his tormented world becomes a nightmare.”

 Alongside MacMillan’s work is a “re-authored” version of Robert Cohan’s 1979 work Songs, Lamentations and Praises.
 Using material from the original choreography Cohan, now 92 years old, has created a sumptuous new work called Twilight, danced by the entire company to music by Vivaldi.
 The programme also includes Cohan’s most recent work, Lacrymosa, a duet set to music by Dmitri Yanov-Yavovsky.

-For the second time, the company performs a world premiere by Charlotte Edmonds.
-With support from the PRS Foundation, YDP commissioned Edmonds and composer Donna Mckevitt to create a new work following their participation in the company’s 2015 Cohan Collective.
-Self is inspired by the famous trio from MacMillan’s ballet Manon.
+For the second time, the company presents a new work by Charlotte Edmonds.
+With support from the PRS Foundation, YDP commissioned Edmonds and composer Donna McKevitt to create a new work following their participation in the company’s 2015 Cohan Collective.
+Self is inspired by the famous trip from MacMillan’s ballet Manon.

 Touring Dates 2017